 Harriet Welty Rochefort grew up and was educated in the Midwest (B.A.
 University of Michigan, Ann Arbor and M.S.J.
 Northwestern Medill School of Journalism).
 A French-American dual citizen, she has lived in France since 1973 with her French husband Philippe.
 They have 3 sons, Nicolas, a neurologist in Marseilles, Benjamin, a computer specialist in Montreal, David, an editor and novelist (chez Gallimard NRF) in Paris, and 6 grandchildren.

-As an author, Harriet has written three humorous but informative books about her life in France and the cultural differences she has perceived there as an « embedded » American, and an historical novel, Final Transgression, published in June 2020.
+An author, Harriet has written three humorous but informative nonfiction books about her life in France and the cultural differences she has perceived there as an « embedded » American, and an historical novel, Final Transgression, published in June 2020.

 Her bestselling account of her first impressions of France, French Toast: An American in Paris Celebrates the Maddening Mysteries of the French (1999), remained in hardcover for 11 years before appearing in paperback in 2010.
 Diane Johnson, the renowned author of Le Divorce, called French Toast « a classic » and « the gold standard of books about the French ».

 French Toast was followed by French Fried: The Culinary Capers of an American in Paris (2001), a personal account of French wining and dining viewed from her mother-in-law’s kitchen and interviews with leading French food and wine experts.

 Joie de Vivre, Secrets of Wining, Dining, and Romancing Like the French (2012) delves into the French penchant for enjoying life with style and panache.
 Publisher’s Weekly wrote that « Rochefort…is a foreign observer of what it means to be French and, with wit and a unique insight, offers advice on loving life the way her adopted country does. »